-THE INTERVIEW STAGE: TYPES OF INTERVIEWS
+THE INTERVIEW STAGE: TYPES OF INTERVIEW

-Congratulations on being invited to an interview!
-Organisations use a variety of interview methods, and understanding these can help prepare effectively.
-At Rygor, we usually conduct a two-stage interview process: the first stage is usually a virtual interview via Teams, followed by a second, in-person interview.
-Additionally, during the second stage, we may ask candidates to complete a task relevant to the role.
+At Rygor, we conduct a two-stage interview process: the first stage is a virtual interview via Teams, followed by a second, in-person interview.
+During the second stage interview, we may ask candidates to complete a task relevant to the role.
 This approach allows us to assess both your skills and fit for the position.
-Other forms of interviews can be:

 Employers can test specific abilities, judgement or skills through an online task or test.